-If you want to work with influencers, it's critical to understand the different influencer tiers and when you should work with each.
+If you want to work with influencers, it's critical to understand the different types of influencers and when you should work with each.
 Find it all here.

 The influencer marketing industry keeps growing, and each year its market value grows further into the billions.
 And even though influencer marketing may change over time, it shows no sign of slowing down.